 The entrance to Togitigiga is at O Le Pupa-Pu’e National Park which offers a small, but informative visitors center.
 Take time to read about the conservation efforts the Park is involved with protecting and restoring native forests.
 From the visitors center, follow the signs and short trail down to the falls.

 Giant Clam Sanctuary

-While it’s a bit difficult to find the Giant Clam Sanctuary in the village of Savaia, it was well worth the effort.
+It’s a bit difficult to find the Giant Clam Sanctuary in the village of Savaia, but it is well worth the effort.
 Villagers tend and protect three species of giant clam in the Savaia Marine Protected Area.
 Giant clam meat is highly sought after, so it’s unlikely you’ll ever see such large specimens outside of protected areas.
 The colors were surprisingly vibrant shades of green and purple, and HUGE!